mcgaryes/monobrow/monobrow-client-node/README.md

 Like the left brow sometimes needs to converse with the right, Monobrow aims to serve the same purpose for different technologies.
 It provides a simple, abstracted, messaging protocol that makes it easy to message from one language/platform to another.

+If you're interested their are a number of clients for other languages including:

+1. Objective-C
+*.
+JavaScript (Web)
+*.
+ActionScript (Flex/Flash)

+You can see all of these as well as planned future clients at https://github.com/mcgaryes/monobrow.

 ### Installation

 	[project-directory] $ npm install monobrow-client --save